SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `to_epoch.sh`

-Function/script for converting a date into milliseconds since the epoch.
+[to_epoch.sh](to_epoch.sh) - Function/script for converting a date into milliseconds since the epoch.

 A date is required, and should be in `yyyy-MM-dd` format.